 Definition: What is McLafferty Rearrangement?

-Mass spectroscopy is a technique used to determine the mass of a given molecule.
+Mass spectrometry is a technique used to determine the mass of a given molecule.
 The molecule is placed inside the spectrometer and ionized by high-energy electrons.
 After the molecules are ionized, they become radical cations that can then be sorted and weighed.
-When hydrogen is available at the gamma position on carbonyl compounds, these compounds go through a specific rearrangement due to the cleavage of multiple bonds, including the bonds at alpha and gamma positions.
+When hydrogen is available at the gamma position on carbonyl compounds, these compounds undergo a specific rearrangement due to the cleavage of multiple bonds, including the bonds at alpha and gamma positions.
 This reaction is known as the McLafferty rearrangement.
-An application of this rearrangement is in structural elucidation using mass spectroscopy as the tool.
+This rearrangement is applied in structural elucidation using mass spectroscopy as the tool.

 This reaction has been named after American chemist Fred McLafferty who published his findings in 1959.